-It's only 100 days until the sun disappears
+The day the sun disappears is coming

 Kansas City, Nashville and St. Louis are some of the cities that will have a good chance of seeing the sun totally covered.

-Space enthusiasts are already starting to get excited about the eclipse and some, like us, are counting down the days.
+Space enthusiasts have been getting excited about the eclipse, and some, like us, are counting down the days.
 Many are booking hotels for the big moment, while others have had their rooms booked for years.

 The real question is, have you figured out where you will be on August 21?